From £41,9957

 Kia has struck an appreciably sensible handling balance with the latest Sorento.
 It doesn’t attempt to change direction with the heightened sense of agility or responsiveness you find in the likes of the Mercedes GLB or even the Seat Tarraco.

-Instead, it matches a more lax attitude to body control with a medium-paced steering rack that builds resistance in a manner that feels well matched to its lateral roll rates.
-The weighting of the steering itself does come across as slightly contrived – particularly in Sport mode – but it nonetheless keeps you abreast of what’s going on beneath you reasonably well.
+Instead, it matches a laxer attitude to body control with a medium-paced steering rack that builds resistance in a manner that feels well matched to its lateral roll rates.
+The steering is a touch vague and the weighting in Sport mode comes across as contrived, but in everyday motoring, the Sorento just goes where you point it.

 It’s primarily a soft, comfort-led set-up, so it doesn’t take much for its nose to veer away from the apex on damp roads, but it remains predictable and stable

-Which is just as well, because the Sorento doesn’t generate huge amounts of mechanical grip.
-On damp stretches of road, its nose will begin to push into understeer relatively easily, but such transgressions are calmly and quickly corrected by its ESC systems.
+It’s not a car to try to hustle because it doesn’t generate huge amounts of mechanical grip.
+On damp stretches of road, its nose will begin to push into understeer relatively easily, but such transgressions are calmly and quickly corrected by its ESC system.

 Kia Sorento comfort and isolation